NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

 #### Dealing with `sourceRoot` {#javascript-pnpm-sourceRoot}

+NOTE: Nixpkgs pnpm tooling doesn't support building projects with a `pnpm-workspace.yaml`, or building monorepos.
+It maybe possible to use `pnpm.fetchDeps` for these projects, but it may be hard or impossible to produce a binary from such projects ([an example attempt](https://github.com/NixOS/nixpkgs/pull/290715#issuecomment-2144543728)).

 If the pnpm project is in a subdirectory, you can just define `sourceRoot` or `setSourceRoot` for `fetchDeps`.
 Note, that projects using `pnpm-workspace.yaml` are currently not supported, and will probably not work using this approach.
 If `sourceRoot` is different between the parent derivation and `fetchDeps`, you will have to set `pnpmRoot` to effectively be the same location as it is in `fetchDeps`.